jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 **Penalty for offences against this Part**

 ### 66M Penalty for offences
-(1) A person who commits an offence against any of the provisions listed in subsection (2) is liable, on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $100,000; and
+(1) A person who commits an offence against any of the provisions listed in subsection (2) is liable, on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $100,000; and
   (b) in the case of a body corporate, to a fine not exceeding $1,000,000.
 (2) The provisions are—